flowersmichael/World_Weather_Analysis/README.md

 3. Choose four cities a customer may want to visit, all in the same country and close together
 4. Use gmaps to create a directions layer map

-We decided to set up a trip to Madagascar!
+We decided on a trip to Madagascar!

 ![Travel Itinerary Map](https://github.com/flowersmichael/World_Weather_Analysis/blob/main/Vacation_Itinerary/WeatherPy_travel_map.png)